linked in pixel

 Huntington's Disease

-While there is no cure for Huntington's disease, management by a Huntington's disease specialist can improve quality of life and function for patients.
+While there is no cure for Huntington's disease, specialized care can improve a patient's quality of life and function.

-Our care team includes movement disorder neurologists, a licensed clinical social worker, a speech language pathologist, a physical and occupational therapist, a dietitian and a neuropsychologist.
+The care team includes movement disorder neurologists, a licensed clinical social worker, a speech-language pathologist, physical and occupational therapists, a dietitian, and a neuropsychologist.

 Read more healthy living and lifestyle tips.